 Welcome to the Lascaux Review Submission Portal.
-If you have any problems write to Steve at lascauxreview at gmail dot com.
+If you have any problems write to lascauxreview at gmail dot com.

-Sign up for our irregular newsletter and be informed of upcoming contests.
+Sign up for our irregular newsletter to be informed of upcoming contests and other announcements.
 You can opt out anytime with the click of a button.

 Should I leave my name off the submission?